-- alternative options such as Walmarts, rest areas, and more
+- “Urban Boondocking” options such as Walmart, rest areas, and more

 Let’s take a look at how to find each type of camp spot so you’ll know all your options before you hit the open road.

 National parks and state parks are full of designated camp spots, usually for a small fee.
-While these s[pts are typically setup with regular tents in mind, there’s no reason you can’t skip the hassle of the tent and get right to relaxing in your Roofnest.
+While these spots are typically set up with regular tents in mind, there’s no reason you can’t skip the hassle of the tent and get right to relaxing in your Roofnest.

 You can find more info and make reservations for camp spots in national parks on the National Park Service website.
 Just search for the park you’re interested in and go to the camping section.

 To find campgrounds/campsites in national forest land (and other public land management designations), visit recreation.gov and type your destination in the search bar.

 To find campgrounds/campsites in state parks, visit the website of the specific state park.

 For State Parks, each state can use different systems to handle reservations, so the best place to start will always be the official website of the park you want to visit.

 When it comes to online reservations, planning and diligence is the name of the game.
 The first step is figuring out when and where you want to camp.
 Once you have dates and a place in mind, head to the appropriate site to make your reservations.
 For National Parks, check and out nps.gov or recreation.gov.

 For State Parks, check the official website for instructions on where to make reservations.